Velocidex/velociraptor-docs/content/docs/clients/_index.md

 date: 2024-12-19
 draft: false
 weight: 30
+last_reviewed: 2024-12-29
 ---

-Velociraptor clients are endpoints with the Velociraptor agent running on them.
+Velociraptor **clients** are endpoints with the Velociraptor agent running on them.

-Since Velociraptor maintains a persistent connection to the server, each endpoint is immediately available to interact with.
+Since Velociraptor clients maintain a persistent connection to the server, each endpoint is immediately available to interact with.

 Typically we begin our investigation by searching for a client, selecting it,